Maya the Drag Queen: Biography

-Mathew acknowledged he was gay in September 2014, and credits his mother for the courage to do so.
+Alex was born and raised in Thiruvananthapuram.
+Alex is one of India's first drag artists who started performing in the city of Bengaluru.
+Mathew acknowledged he was queer in September 2014, and credits his mother for the courage to do so.
 He was inspired by RuPaul and Bianca Del Rio.
-He has promoted local cultural identity in the drag art form, performed in many places in India, given multiple TEDx talks, and conducting workshops.
+He has promoted local cultural identity in the drag art form, performed in many places in India, given multiple TEDx talks, and conducted workshops.
 Prasad Bidapa did a photo shoot with him in 2017.
 As an activist, Mathew engages in the issues of gender and feminism.
-He has performed at live events, and hosted the talk show Chaaya with Maya, crediting Keshav Suri for the support to be Maya.
+He has performed at live events, and hosted the talk show Chaaya with Maya, thanking Keshav Suri for giving him the confidence to become Maya.